 Four of them make up 3 Generations of breast cancer survivors.
 Mary, Dorothy, Janet and Jill have a combined 90 years of survivorship.

 My Daughters Legacy

-My daughter decided she wanted to get tested just shy of her 18th birthday.
+My daughter decided she wanted to get tested just shy of her 18th birthday, can you believe she is 24 now?
 She was tested positive for the genetic breast cancer gene BRACAI.
 At first I was devastated.
 As time went on and things began to sink in, I realized it was a blessing in disguise.
 We know what to expect and we can battle this head on if necessary.
 She gets an MRI and mammogram every six months.
 A wise woman once said, “prepare for the worst, but expect the best.”
 We now know that early detection is key to surviving this.
 We are continually moving forward.

 Other Note Worthy Stuff